0x3st/iris/README.md

 ## License

 1. No Plagiarism
-2. Citation Required for reuse
+2. Citation Required for Reuse